 This tab contains a paginated grid with all internal or third-party services, that could collect personal data.

 With ConsentFriend you can manage inline and external scripts as well as static tracking elements like images or stylesheet links.
 New services can be added with just a few lines of code.

-You can create a new service with a click on the create service button on the top left above the services grid.
+You can create a new service with a click on the New Service button on the top left above the services grid.

-You can export the services to an xml file with a click on the export services button above the services grid.
+You can export the services to a YAML file with a click on the Export Services button above the services grid.

-You can import a xml file with the services with a click on the import services button above the services grid.
+You can import a YAML file with the services with a click on the Import Services button above the services grid.
 In the import window you have to select a file to import and the import mode.
 In the append mode the entries in the file are appended to the existing services in the grid.
 In the replace mode the existing services in the grid are replaced with the entries in the file.
 In the update mode the existing services in the grid are updated with the entries in the file.

 The grid can be filtered by a search input on the top right above the services grid.